 The decision marks the first time the FDA has authorized a direct-to-consumer genetic test for pharmacogenetics.

 “We’ve continued to innovate through the FDA and pioneer safe, effective pathways for consumers to directly access genetic health information,” said 23andMe co-founder and CEO Anne Wojcicki.
-“Pharmacogenetic reports are an important category of information for consumers to get access to.
+“Pharmacogenetic reports are an important category of information.
 I believe this authorization opens the door for consumers to work with their health providers to better manage their medications.”

 The authorization allows for the reporting of variants in multiple genes that impact how well an individual metabolizes certain medications.
-For example how well they metabolize clopidogrel, which is commonly prescribed to prevent heart attacks and strokes.
-These genes are associated with response to more than 50 other commonly prescribed and over the counter medications.
+For example how well they metabolize clopidogrel.
+Clopidogrel is commonly prescribed to prevent heart attacks and strokes.
+These genes are associated with response to more than 50 other commonly used medications.

 Genetics Test for Medications

-The authorization allows us to provide customers with information on whether they are predicted to be fast or slow metabolizers based on their genetics, and when supported by appropriate clinical evidence, whether they may experience reduced efficacy or have an increased chance of side effects from certain medications.
+The authorization allows us to provide customers with information on whether they are fast or slow metabolizers.
+And we can report on whether they may experience reduced efficacy, or have an increased chance of side effects from certain medications.

 It has long been established that genetics influence how people respond to different medications.
-Certain medications have for many years included labeling with pharmacogenetics information — the FDA started listing these in 2009 — but patients often only learn that they process a medication differently after they begin taking it.
+Certain medications have for many years included labeling with pharmacogenetics information.
+The FDA started listing these in 2009.
+However, people often only learn that they process a medication differently after they begin taking it.

 FDA and Pharmacogenetics

-This latest FDA authorization follows several years of work by 23andMe that has led to four separate FDA de novo authorizations for direct-to-consumer genetic tests for carrier status, genetic health risk reports, select BRCA1 and BRCA2 variants and now pharmacogenetic reports.
+This latest FDA authorization follows several years of work by 23andMe.
+This work led to four separate FDA de novo authorizations for direct-to-consumer genetic tests.
+Those authorizations are for carrier status, genetic health risk reports, select BRCA1 and BRCA2 variants, and now pharmacogenetic reports.

-Each has included an extensive FDA review process in which 23andMe was required to submit studies demonstrating that our reports are scientifically valid and understandable for consumers, and that the results are analytically reliable.
+Each has included an extensive FDA review process.
+The process required 23andMe to submit studies demonstrating that our reports are scientifically valid and understandable for consumers.
+23andMe also had to show that the results are analytically reliable.